MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 <!-- AccessFromNetwork-Description-Begin -->
 <!-- Description-Source-DDF -->
 This user right determines which users and groups are allowed to connect to the computer over the network.
-Remote Desktop Services are not affected by this user right
+Remote Desktop Services are not affected by this user right.

 > [!NOTE]
 > Remote Desktop Services was called Terminal Services in previous versions of Windows Server.